pgaskin/repogen/README.md

 3. Inside each distribution folder, create a folder for each component, such as `main` or `non-free`.
 4. Place the deb packages in the component folders.
 5. Export a gpg private key in ascii-armour format (with no passphrase) to `private-key.asc`
-6. Run `repogen --generate-contents ./private-key.asc ./in ./out`
+6. Run `repogen --generate-web --generate-contents ./private-key.asc ./in ./out`
 7. Run a web server of your choice with the `out` directory as the root.
 You will now be able to use this as your repository.

 ### Usage